mskhc/dev1/content/en/blog/_posts/2024-04-02-introducing-jobset/2024-04-02-introducing-jobset.md

 domain, typically an accelerator island like a rack.
 For example, if the JobSet creates two child jobs, then this feature will enforce that the pods of each child job will be co-located on the same island, and that only one child job is allowed to schedule per island.
-This useful for scenarios where, for example, we want to use a data parallel distributed training strategy to train a model using multiple islands of compute resources (GPU racks or TPU slices), running 1 model replica in each accelerator island, ensuring the forward and backward passes themselves occur within a single model replica occurs over the high
+This is useful for scenarios where we want to use a distributed data parallel (DDP) training strategy to train a model using multiple islands of compute resources (GPU racks or TPU slices), running 1 model replica in each accelerator island, ensuring the forward and backward passes themselves occur within a single model replica occurs over the high